1ud0v1c/leboncoin-albums/README.md

 ### ListAlbumFragment

-For the ListAlbumFragment, I tried to provide a nice & efficient user experience, thanks to different state.
-As soon as, you launch the application a loading screen will appear to help the user be patient, If you launch the application without having internet, if you have a timeout or a server issue, you will end with a screen which gives you a way to relaunch the request.
+For the ListAlbumFragment, I tried to provide a nice & efficient user experience, thanks to different states.
+As soon as, you launch the application a loading screen will appear to help the user to be patient, If you launch the application without having internet, if you have a timeout or a server issue.
+You will end with a screen which gives you a way to relaunch the request.

 <div align="center">